 - Westchester to Palm Beach

 BLADE offers charter flights to just about anywhere in the world on its fleet of contracted airplanes and seaplanes.

 Just head over to BLADE’s website and enter your origin and destination and the company will indicate your expected costs to fly the route.
 As you’d expect, though, chartering a private plane, especially on long-distance flights, is anything but cheap.
-For example, chartering an 8-seat turboprop from New York (LGA) to Boston (BOS) costs a whopping $5,815.
+For example, chartering an ultra-long-range jet with up to 14 seats from Teterboro (TEB) to Maui (OGG) costs a whopping $128,000 to $157,000.

 Thankfully, though, there is a way to save a little bit of money on private charters: crowdsourcing.
 This is when you offer the open seats on your charter flight to other BLADE customers.
 When they’re booked, you’ll receive BLADE credit that you can use towards future BLADE flights.
 In the end, this can make your BLADE experience a little bit cheaper, especially if you’re booking long-haul flights.
 However, you’re still liable for the entire cost of the flight (and there’s no guarantee your extra seats will be filled).

 You can book seats on crowdsourced flights on BLADE’s website — just search for a flight, and if a crowdsourced flight is available, it’ll show in the search results as a bookable flight.
 However, you’ll have the most luck finding crowdsourced flights on destinations listed under the “featured flights” section of the BLADE site.
 Click on any one of these destinations, and you can pull up a calendar of available flights.